Payments - Common Reason Response Codes (RRC)

 - Request a different payment method for general declines.

-- For RRC 150, verify transaction status before retrying and investigate configuration if recurring.
+- For RRC 150, verify transaction status in EBC before retrying and investigate configuration if the error is recurring.

-- Bank declines → Customer contacts issuer with the TRN.
+- Bank declines → Customer contacts their issuer with the Transaction Reference Number (TRN).

 - System or processor issues → Contact your processor.

-- Configuration issues → Validate VAR sheet and contact Client Services.
+- Configuration issues → Validate the Value Added Reseller (VAR) sheet and contact Client Services.

 - Prevent Recurrence – Maintain accurate payment data, validate inputs, and follow fraud-prevention best practices.